GetLightBite/fruitfam/README.md

 ## Deploying

-Deploy the server in devel with `python deploy.py` Deploy the server in prod with `python deploy.py --prod`
+Deploy the server with celery in devel with `python deploy.py` Deploy the server with celery in prod with `python deploy.py --prod`

 ## Celery